 These days, granny annexes are very efficient, self-contained accommodation builds.
 They provide independence and privacy to any person(s) living there.

-Things A Granny Annexe Can Be Used For
+What Else Can A Granny Annexe Be Used For?

 Contrary to what people may think, granny annexes actually have multiple uses.
 Plus, they can be altered in design, layout, and size.